bevyengine/rfcs/rfcs/301-editor-data-model.md

 The property values are stored in a raw byte array, at the property's offset from the beginning of the array.
 The size of each property value is implicit, based on its type.
 Any extra byte (padding byte) in `DataInstance.values` is set to zero.

-_Note: we rely on the Rust compiler to reorder fields and avoid padding in the Game process, so we expect minimal padding bytes, and do not attempt to further tightly pack the values, for the sake of simplicity._
+_Note: The Rust compiler, as per Rust language rules, will reorder fields of any non-`#[repr(C)]` type to optimize the type layout and avoid padding in the Game process.
+This native type layout of each Game type is then transferred to the Editor to create dynamic types.
+We expect as a result minimal padding bytes, and therefore do not attempt to further tightly pack the values ourselves, for the sake of simplicity.
+This has the added benefit to make the Editor type layout binary-compatible with the Game type native layout._

 ### Migration rules